- BASE in General

 If the data record appears correctly at the data supplier, it may be that the data is delivered incorrectly via the OAI interface, which we use to index the data.
 It may also be that the operator has recently corrected the record.
 In this case, the data in the BASE results list is also corrected during the next indexing (usually within 1-2 weeks).

 - What does the link "claim" after the author name mean (Add ORCID ID)?If you are the author of a publication that is listed in a BASE results list, you can confirm the authorship for these publications via the link "claim".
-For this you must register once with our search engine (see personal login) and have an ORCID iD.
+For this you must register once with our search engine (see personal login) and have an ORCID iD (see next chapter to learn more about ORCID).
 If you do not have an ORCID iD yet, you can register for free by clicking on "claim" directly at ORCID.
 After registering, ORCID will provide you with an ID that allows you to uniquely identify your publications (even if the name is identical to another person, variants in the spelling of your name or name changes).
 You can also incorporate metadata of the publication (author, title, year of publication, etc.) directly into your publication list at ORCID.
 After "claiming", an icon ("ID") with a link to your profile at ORCID is displayed next to your your author name in BASE.

 - Why do I always end up on the German-language pages?The BASE web pages are presented in the language, which is preselected in your browser settings.
 These settings can easily be changed (e.g., if you use the Mozilla "Firefox" browser, choose "Preferences" and then "Settings").
 Switch to "English" as preferred language and the BASE pages will be presented in English immediately.